ruenahcmohr/EGMK/README.md

   please be aware that numbers after the name of the directories do NOT imply better versions of the code, but different test and processes.

+EGMK developent:

+  There are a few weak points in the existing code.
+First is the ablility to hold a position.
+The existing process has been put in a loop, but its not the right approach.

+  Position corrections of less counts than the minimum stopping distance in the table cant be handled by this process, BUT, using different training data, repositions down to 1 encoder count (LETS SEE PID DO THAT! :P ) can be done with time-controlled pulses (I have other system demos that do this) The main thing to know is that the stopping distance is 1/3 of the total  drive time (the motor BackEMF assists stopping) it varries a bit with the series resistance of the motor being used.

+  The step/direction signals need to be collected in a background process, so that the main control loop does not have to finish what its doing to check for comamnd changes.

+  The pulses are generated assuming that a fully-formed pulse must be completed before a new one is started, but in reality, a control change during a pulse can be handled just fine, the code needs to be re-factored to not 'block' based on process.
+(I'm trying to wrap my head around this right now)